bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 ./vendor/bin/validate-json var/json_schema/tickets.json
 ```

-Now we were able to define the resources.
-This schema can actually be used in validation.
-Independent JSON files can also be used for front end validation.
+Now that the schema have been defined, the framework will be able to use them to validate the data.
+Please note that you can use different schema files for the front-end, if validation requirements differ.

 ## Test